Ala-Eddine-BOUDEMIA/Lung-Cancer-Diagnosis/README.md

 ## 6. Evaluation:

-Aggregates the patchs predictions from the Test code to predict a label at the whole-slide level.
+Aggregates the patches predictions from the Test code to predict a label at the whole-slide level.
 There are various methods to do so, we decided to perform patch averages.
 Therefore we average the probabilities of all patch predictions, and take the class with the highest probability.